 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for the Graduate Program in Nursing are:
+Additional admission requirements for the Graduate Programs in Nursing are:

-- · A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission
+- 1. Grade Point Average - A minimum 3.25 GPA for unconditional admission and a minimum 3.0 GPA for conditional admission

-- 2. Prerequisites.
+2. Prerequisites.
 All prerequisites must be completed with a grade of C or higher prior to pre-licensure admission

 - Intermediate Composition

 - Interpersonal Communication

-- · General Sociology or Cultural Anthropology
+- General Sociology or Cultural Anthropology

-- · Abnormal Psychology
+- Abnormal Psychology

-- Statistics
+- Introductory Statistics

 - · Lifespan Development or Developmental Psychology

 - Anatomy/Physiology with Lab (2 semesters)

 - Bio-Chemistry/Organic Chemistry with Lab

 - · Microbiology with Lab

-- Computer Competency demonstrated on a transcript or CLEP exam
+- Microsoft Office Competency

-3. Clearances\:
+3. Clearances:

-- · CPR Certification - Criminal Background Clearance - Health Clearance - · Proof of Health Insurance - · Proof of Motor Vehicle Insurance - 4.
-Graduate Record Examination (GRE) or California Critical Thinking Test (CCTT) score\ - 5.
-Test of Essential Academic Skills (TEAS) Score. - 6.
-Passport Photo\ - 7.
+- CPR Certification

+- Criminal Background Clearance

+- Health Clearance

+- Proof of Health Insurance

+- Proof of Motor Vehicle Insurance

+4. Graduate Record Examination (GRE) or California Critical Thinking Skills Test (CCTST) score

+5. Test of Essential Academic Skills (TEAS) Score.
+Score at or above the BSN Program mean.^

+- 6. Passport Photo - 7.
 Three Recommendations completed on forms provided. - Must be from sources who can personally attest to the candidate's potential for scholarly and professional success: one personal, one academic, and one employer.
 Family members and friends may not complete recommendations. - 8.
-A Comprehensive Essay that includes the following elements: - Purpose for entering the program - · Significant events and influences that have affected your approach to life - · Long-term professional goals - · Reasons for choosing to study at California Baptist University - 9.
-Successful Interview with the Dean of the School of Nursing - \Not required to enroll in pre-nursing curriculum, must be complete prior to admission to the Master's pre-licensure courses.
+A Comprehensive Essay that includes the following elements: - Purpose for entering the program - · Significant events and influences that have affected your approach to life - · Long-term professional goals - Reasons for choosing to study at California Baptist University

+9. Successful Interview with the Dean of the School of Nursing

+Not required to enroll in pre-nursing curriculum, must be complete prior to admission to the EL-MSN pre-licensure and MSN post-licensure courses.